mikakallberg/cozycorner/README.md

 :---------------------------------------------------------------------:|
 ![LucidChart Front-End second](/read_me_map/lucidchart_frontend_two.png)|
 #
+## Technologies and Libraries
+-
+-
+-
+-
+-
 ## Demographics
 - The intended user for this API is someone who wants to build a Front-End application consistent with the below stated User Goals.
 - The social media app is intented for a demographic that is interested in sharing their photographs and connect with each other online or off-keyboard.